Long Weekends In 2017 And How To Make The Most Of It

 2. Mahashivratri Weekend

 If you avoided Goa during the peak new year season, this is a perfect time to visit.
 The Goa Carnival kicks off on 25th Feb and promises three days of fun filled entertainment reminiscent of Mardi Gras.
 And if that’s not your thing, just hit the beach for some fun in the sun.
-Check all the fun things to do in Goa
+Check all the fun things to do in Goa this long weekend.

 Friday - 24 February: Mahashivratri,